This turkey liver pâté makes use of the leftover innards of your Thanksgiving turkey. It’s creamy and irresistible on crackers and sandwiches.

 - 2 cloves garlic, coarsely chopped

-- 3-4 sprigs fresh thyme (substitute with dried thyme)
+- 3–4 sprigs fresh thyme (or dried thyme)

 - 1/2 teaspoon sea salt